Dataset API

 Process TCGA Pan-Cancer Atlas data for a specific cancer type.

 This function performs comprehensive data processing and quality control on TCGA datasets, including cancer type filtering, sample type selection, stage harmonization, and optional binary classification mapping.
-The processing pipeline follows TCGA best practices for multi-omics data integration.

 Args: rnaseq_path: Path to RNA-seq expression matrix (genes × samples).
 Expected format: tab-delimited file with gene IDs as rows and sample IDs (TCGA barcodes) as columns. clinical_path: Path to clinical survival data.
 Expected format: tab-delimited file with survival information, stage annotations, and patient metadata. phenotype_path: Path to phenotype annotations.
 Expected format: tab-delimited file with sample type information (Primary Tumor, Metastatic, etc.). cancer_type: Cancer type abbreviation.
-Supported values: - "KIRC": Kidney Renal Clear Cell Carcinoma - "BRCA": Breast Invasive Carcinoma (filters to female patients only) output_dir: Directory where processed CSV files will be saved. early_late: If True, map AJCC stages to binary classification: - "early": Stage I and Stage II - "late": Stage III and Stage IV If False, retain original stage granularity (I, II, III, IV).
+Supported values: - "KIRC": Kidney Renal Clear Cell Carcinoma - "BRCA": Breast Invasive Carcinoma (filters to female patients only) output_dir: Directory where processed CSV files will be saved. extract_controls: If True, extract and save control samples, named as Solid Tissue Normal, into a separate "controls" subdirectory within output_dir. early_late: If True, map AJCC stages to binary classification: - "early": Stage I and Stage II - "late": Stage III and Stage IV If False, retain original stage granularity (I, II, III, IV).

-Returns: Tuple of Paths to processed files: - rnaseq_path: Processed RNA-seq expression matrix - clinical_path: Processed clinical annotations - phenotype_path: Processed phenotype data
+Returns: Tuple of Paths to processed files: - rnaseq_path: Processed RNA-seq expression matrix - clinical_path: Processed clinical annotations - phenotype_path: Processed phenotype data - control_path: Processed control sample data (if applicable)

 Raises: FileNotFoundError: If input files do not exist KeyError: If required columns are missing from input data ValueError: If cancer_type is not supported